-Attracting Highly Qualified Teachers in High-Need Schools.
-Lincoln Elementary School, located on the east side of Exeter, is a neighborhood school which serves approximately 590 Kindergarten through fifth grade students in the Exeter Unified School District attendance area.
+Lincoln Elementary School, located on the east side of Exeter, is a neighborhood school which serves approximately 600 Preschool through fifth grade students in the Exeter Unified School District attendance area.
 Administration and staff set high standards for behavior and academics and hold all students accountable.
 State and local standards drive the curriculum at each grade level and all available resources are used to help each student meet or surpass grade-level standards.

-Other support is also provided by a school psychologist, a counselor from Sequoia Youth Services, SPECIAL FRIENDS leader, a school counselor (one half day a week), and HEART (5 days a week) is also available as an after school enrichment program.
+Other support is also provided by a school psychologist, a counselor from Sequoia Youth Services, SPECIAL FRIENDS leader, a school counselor (two and a half days a week), and HEART (5 days a week) is also available as an after school enrichment program.

 School Facilities, Including Technology, Library, and Media Resources.
 Lincoln Elementary School is a mix of older buildings, a newer multi-purpose cafeteria, and a recently renovated front office/student services/administration building.
 The site plan includes thirty-six classrooms and instructional areas, a library/media center that contains Thirty two computers, a HEART office, speech office, a Reading Intervention lab, an administrative office, a gymnasium/multipurpose room, and large landscaped playgrounds for each grade level.

 Technology is becoming an integral part of the overall school plan.
-Each classroom has one on one devices as well as a teacher computer, projector.
-Our K-2 classrooms have iPads and 3-5 have Chromebooks.
-The school also has a roving Chromebook cart and iPad cart accessible for check out.
-In addition, teachers, administrators, and strategic employees have access to the Internet and shared district files.
+Each classroom has one on one devices as well as a teacher computer.
+Our TK-2 classrooms have chrome-based tablets and 3rd-5th classrooms have Chromebooks.
 All computers are networked through a Wide Area Network.
 All classrooms are also now equipped with document cameras.
 Every classroom is equipped with a projector, and document camera.

 The school library contains approximately 12,000 books.
-The library now houses a media center with 32 student computers.
-The computer lab was recently relocated to a classroom to accommodate an increase of equipment due to an increase of class sizes.
-Audiovisual resources are also available for student and teacher use.
 The library is open throughout the school day and is staffed by a full time classified technology/media aide.

 Number of Instructional Minutes Provided.
 Students at Lincoln Elementary School attend school 180 days per year.
 The instructional minutes completed each school year exceeds state requirements in all grade levels.
 In Kindergarten, students are in session 53,567 minutes.
 In grades one through two, students are in session 54,908 minutes.
 In grades 3 through 5, students are in session 60,417 minutes.